tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

 My research focuses on Video Understanding, Video Reasoning, and Causal Reasoning.

+If you are interested in my work or research direction, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).

 ## Award
 1. China National Scholarship 2021.
 2. China National Scholarship 2022.